FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 In order to activate it you must first run `composer install --prefer-dist` from the `integrations/plugins/plugin-sigma` directory.

-# Configure PhpStorm 2018.1.5 for debugging in the container
+# Configure PhpStorm 2018.1.5 for debugging

+(This seems to be a black art and doesn't always work for reasons unknown.
+Your mileage may vary.
+And if you find a better way, please update this!)

 This is pretty advanced, and also not necessary for development—it's just a nice toolset to have available.
 So beware: your mileage may vary.